Seasonal pantry: Celebrate the return of light with latkes

 Theologians and others do not agree on the exact date of the birth of Jesus Christ, but few insist it was in December.
 March or September are the times I hear most often.
 Christmas is a celebration of his birth, not a commemoration.

-Today is the fourth day of Hanukah, too, which is also a celebration of light.
+Today is the fourth day of Hanukkah, too, which is also a celebration of light.
 It continues for a total of eight days.

-Both Christmas and Hanukah have traditional foods, though many of the Christmas dishes are regional and vary widely from country to country.
+Both Christmas and Hanukkah have traditional foods, though many of the Christmas dishes are regional and vary widely from country to country.

 The same is true, though to a lesser degree, of Hanukkah; there is a lot of variety.
-But explore the food traditions of the holiday, and you will always find latkes; they are always served with sour cream and applesauce.
+But explore the food traditions of the holiday and you will always find latkes, served with sour cream and applesauce.

-No matter what you celebrate or don’t celebrate at this time of year, take a moment to slow down, enjoy the night sky and celebrate the earth’s natural light, along with candles and the twinkling lights we seem to put on everything, not just Christmas trees, these days.
+No matter what you celebrate or don’t celebrate at this time of year, take a moment to slow down, enjoy the night sky and celebrate the earth’s natural light, along with candles and the twinkling lights we put on everything these days, not just Christmas trees.